Lone Palm Vineyard, Old Vine Grenache, Barossa Valley, South Australia 2022

 “Love it.
 Glad I found this wine.
 Good Value.” - JancisRobinson.com

 If there were a device that could measure value and you pointed it at this wine, it would overheat.
 The quality is truly astonishing for the price.
 The Grenache grapes were hand-picked from gnarly, 90-year-old vines in Seppeltsfield on Barossa’s western ridge, then fermented with indigenous yeasts, with 20% whole-bunch fruit, and the remainder destemmed, before being gently basket-pressed into seasoned French oak hogsheads where it matured for 12 months.
 There is nothing about that sentence that says £15.95 and there is nothing £15.95 about the way it tastes either.
-Decanter Magazine awarded it 95 points and here is what the 3 judges had to say:
+Decanter Magazine awarded it 95 points and you can read about what the judges had to say below.
+It’s rich in spiced cherry and black plum flavours, with a smooth palate that offers ripeness and creamy roundness.
+A wine for chocolate lovers, perhaps!
+14% alc.
+Drink now-2032

 Decanter (Sara Muirhead MW): “Musky spiced raspberry aromas.
 Ripe blackberry flavours with some spice and tobacco.
 Toasty vanilla sweetness and zippy acidity on the finish.”
 95 points